jdx/mise/docs/cli-reference.md

           Shows elapsed time after each tasks

 Examples:

+    # Runs the "lint" tasks.
+This needs to either be defined in .mise.toml
+    # or as a standalone script.
+See the project README for more information.
     $ mise run lint

-  Runs the "lint" tasks.
-This needs to either be defined in .mise.toml or as a standalone script.
-See the project README for more information.
+    # Forces the "build" tasks to run even if its sources are up-to-date.
     $ mise run build --force

-  Forces the "build" tasks to run even if its sources are up-to-date.
+    # Run "test" with stdin/stdout/stderr all connected to the current terminal.
+    # This forces `--jobs=1` to prevent interleaving of output.
     $ mise run test --raw

-  Runs "test" with stdin/stdout/stderr all connected to the current terminal.
-  This forces `--jobs=1` to prevent interleaving of output.
+    # Runs the "lint", "test", and "check" tasks in parallel.
     $ mise run lint ::: test ::: check

-  Runs the "lint", "test", and "check" tasks in parallel.
+    # Execute multiple tasks each with their own arguments.
     $ mise tasks cmd1 arg1 arg2 ::: cmd2 arg1 arg2
-  Execute multiple tasks each with their own arguments.
 ```

 ## `mise self-update [OPTIONS] [VERSION]`